-Last updated on: December 19, 2022 In this blog post, we take an in-depth look at Compute Express Link ™ (CXL™), an open standard cache-coherent interconnect between processors and accelerators, smart NICs, and memory devices.
+[Last updated on: January 23, 2024] In this blog post, we take an in-depth look at Compute Express Link®™ (CXL®™), an open standard cache-coherent interconnect between processors and accelerators, smart NICs, and memory devices.

-- We explore how CXL is helping data centers more efficiently handle the yottabytes of data generated by artificial intelligence (AI) and machine learning (ML) applications.
+- We explore how CXL can help data centers more efficiently handle the tremendous memory performance demands of generative AI and other advanced workloads.

 - We discuss how CXL technology maintains memory coherency between the CPU memory space and memory on attached devices to enable resource sharing (or pooling).